haleyturner02/EEEL489R_11SMR/Child/README.md

 **Software Platform:** Code Composer Studio \
 **Code:** child.c \
-**Required Hardware:** MSP430FR2355 Launchpad (LP) + USB Cable, MSP430FR2310 Microcontroller, Jumper Wires \
+**Required Hardware:** Child PCB, MSP430FR2355 Launchpad (LP) + USB Cable, Jumper Wires \
-**Connections:** \
+**Connections:** SWD Interface \
 **Overview:** \
-This code is what is run on the microcontroller on the Child PCB/Device during normal operation for collecting and communicating data.
-The Launchpad is used to program the target microcontroller.
+This code is what is run on the microcontroller of the Child Device during normal operation for collecting and communicating data.
+The Launchpad is used to program and debug the target microcontroller.